Skip to content

 • Git Credentials (dropdown value choice, requires Rapise 7.3)

 Clicking the button more than once is safe.
-If a custom property exists - Rapise won't create a duplicate.
-To create the custom properties you will need to enter administrator credentials (user name and API Key).
+If a custom property exists, Rapise won't create a duplicate.
+To create the custom properties, you will need to enter administrator credentials (username and API Key).

 Perform Test Actions

-Action menu for a test allows to
+The Action menu for a test allows you to

 1. Open the test in Rapise